 7. How do you handle SafeWork SA notices and inspections?

-At some point you may deal with SafeWork SA directly.
 A consultant who has guided clients through improvement and prohibition notices, who knows what SA inspectors look for, and who has been on site during inspections, is worth considerably more in that moment than one who has only built systems in the abstract.

 8. Can you give me two referees in a similar industry?

-A consultant should be able to connect you with two past clients who’ll take a short call.
-If they can’t, either the client relationships aren’t as strong as claimed, or the work wasn’t as successful.
-Either way, you want to know that before you sign.
+A consultant should be able to connect you with two past clients who'll take a short call.
+If they can't, either the client relationships aren't as strong as claimed, or the work wasn't as successful.

 9. How do you measure success?